 STT upcycles materials for practical purposes, such as using pallets to make shelves and tables for our Polytunnel.

 However, we also upcycle materials for more artistic purposes.
 Our popular Christmas snowman was the brain child of Mary Maxwell.
 Tom McDermot, its creator, made it with the help of our group using old car tyres in 2016.
 In December 2018, he was joined by our new Christmas tree made from old wooden pallets.
 At Easter 2017, our bunny appeared in the garden of Morton and Flanagan.
 He was made mainly from recycled tyres.
+All these decorations are mended and reused every year.

 In 2016, some STT members spent a day at the Recreate Centre making props for the local St Patrick’s Day parade.
 These can be reused every year.Halloween 2016, was also an opportunity for our whole group to create costumes and props from recycled items for their annual bucket collection at Swords Castle.
 The following year Matt, our artist in residence, designed our Halloween witch.
 Our group made it using cast off materials.